Student internship series

 — Jena Edwards

 After determining this, she worked with Bobbi Sullivan, assistant director of business career services and career coordinator, to improve her resume and LinkedIn profile, which were both beneficial in obtaining this internship.
-Edwards knew she wanted to be in the Des Moines area, so after talking with insurance companies and financial institutions at the career fairs, she conducted her own research and found Sammons Financial Group, Jena-Edwards-with-blanketwhich offered broad opportunities in both marketing and human resources for people who did not have a lot of experience in either area.
+Edwards knew she wanted to be in the Des Moines area, so after talking with insurance companies and financial institutions at the career fairs, she conducted her own research and found Sammons Financial Group, which offered broad opportunities in both marketing and human resources for people who did not have a lot of experience in either area.

 “I wanted to know that I would be able to dip into each area of the field that I was working in, instead of being confined to one specific role,” Edwards said.